A geometric study of Wasserstein spaces: Hadamard spaces: Abstract

 \section{Abstract}

-Optimal transport enables one to construct a metric on the set of (sufficiently small at infinity) probability measures on any (not too wild) metric space $X$.
-It is called its Wasserstein space $\wass(X)$ (note that there are variant of this space depending on an exponent, but here we use only the most common, namely the \emph{quadratic cost}).
+Optimal transport enables one to construct a metric on the set of (sufficiently small at infinity) probability measures on any (not too wild) metric space $X$, called its Wasserstein space $\wass(X)$.

-In this paper we investigate the geometry of $\wass(X)$ when $X$ has globally non-positive sectional curvature (what we call a \emph{Hadamard space}).
+In this paper we investigate the geometry of $\wass(X)$ when $X$ is a Hadamard space, by which we mean that $X$ has globally non-positive sectional curvature and is locally compact.
 Although it is known that --except in the case of the line-- $\wass(X)$ is not non-positively curved, our results show that $\wass(X)$ have large-scale properties reminiscent of that of $X$.

-First, we are able to define a geodesic boundary in a very similar way than one does for $X$ itself, notably thanks to an \emph{asymptotic formula} that gives good control on the distance between two geodesic rays.

-This understanding of the geodesic rays enables us to prove that if $X$ is a visibility space (which for example includes all $\CAT(-1)$ spaces, in particular all simply connected manifolds with uniformly negative sectional curvature), then $\wass(X)$ does not contain any isometrically embedded Euclidean plane: one says that it has rank $1$.

-We also show that in many cases (including trees and manifolds), if $X$ is negatively curved then the isometry group of $\wass(X)$ is as trivial as it can be.
-This contrasts with previous results in the Euclidean case.

-While optimal transport has commonly been studied under lower curvature bounds (or to define such bounds), we hope that this paper will show that it is of interest in a non-positively curved setting.
-Notably, an uncommon feature of our work is that we allow $X$ to be branching, and some emphasis is indeed given to trees.
+In particular we define a geodesic boundary for $\wass(X)$ that enables us to prove a non-embeddablity result: if $X$ has the visibility property, then the Euclidean plane does not admit any isometric embedding in $\wass(X)$.